sst/guide/_chapters/setup-the-serverless-framework.md

 - **uuid** generates unique ids.
 We need this for storing things to DynamoDB.

 {% highlight bash %}
+$ npm install aws-sdk --save-dev
-$ npm install aws-sdk uuid --save
+$ npm install uuid --save
 {% endhighlight %}

 Now the directory should contain 3 files and 1 folder.